Prerequisites for using the Echo360 Embed button:

 - If appropriate, set a Start At time.
 If set, the video will begin playing at that timestamp, although viewers will be able to rewind/fast-forward the player to view any segment of the embedded video.

-This option does NOT appear for interactive media.
+This option is NOT available for interactive media.

 - When finished, click INSERT.

-- Complete whatever remaining fields are on the Page you are adding, then click Save and return to course or Save and display as appropriate.
+- Complete whatever remaining fields are on the item you are adding, then click Save or Save & Publish as appropriate.

-Once the item is added, students can open the page and view the embedded media.
-If you selected Autoplay or Start At configurations for the video, those are enacted for the user upon viewing.
+Once the item is published, users can access the item and view the embedded video.
+If you selected Autoplay or Start At configurations for the video, those are enacted for the viewer.